-Instructor recommends completion or co-enrollment in WLDG 1421
+Instructor recommends completion or co-enrollment in WLDG 1421 (Offered only in fall semester)

 Principles of gas metal arc welding, setup and use of GMAW equipment, and safe use of tools/equipment.
 Instruction in various joint designs.

 WLDG 1434 INTRODUCTION TO GAS TUNGSTEN ARC WELDING (2-4) CREDIT 4